nancypaucar/DH150-2020W/README.md

 ## Design statement:
 What is the issue and Why do you think it is important to resolve that issue by your project?

-I wanted to redesign this website because I felt that improvements made to the site would help new community members looking for a new church understand the church's focused values and culture.
-I feel that the current website design is oudated and needs a more modern development.
-The website feels cluttered and is exhausting to read through because of the large amount of text and lack of interactive elements.
-The antiquated aesthetics and organization of the site also do not make me think that this is a very bright and friendly community.
-There was also many problems with accessing the media content of the site easily.
-I also had trouble understanding the church's main values and community with the site.
+For new community members looking for a new church, it is very difficult to understand a church's values and culture.
+Before visiting a church, users will often search multiple times and click countless resources on a church website before gaining sufficient knowledge as to whether they want to plan a trip to a church.
+If they do not find what they are looking for on a church website, they will look at other church websites starting the research cycle all over again.
+The antiquated aesthetics, lack of organization and unnecessary information from the CCWO website can deter users from connecting with the church in person.
+To solve this issue, we need to add interactive components to the site, remove large amounts of text and update the aesthetic design of the site.

 ## Competitor analysis [assignment01 & 02]:
 Summary and link to the heuristics and usability testing of the *existing* product(s) - or the *original* website you evaluated